department-of-veterans-affairs/ves-event-bus-developer-portal/docs/consume-events.md

 This [example documentation](https://github.com/department-of-veterans-affairs/checkin-devops/blob/master/docs/esecc-requests.md) provides a starting point that outlines the steps and processes involved in an ESECC request.
 Note that we have not verified that the document is complete and would be applicable in all situations.
 Please do your own research and be sure to get started as early as possible, as this can be a lengthy process.

 ![Client Environments ESECC Decision Circles](img/Client%20Environments%20ESECC%20Decision%20Circles.svg)

-### Set up Authorization and Authentication
+### Set up authorization and authentication
 To subscribe to specific topics on the Event Bus, consumers need to be authenticated and have the appropriate permissions.
 The Event Bus MSK cluster is only accessible from the VA Network, and we use AWS IAM (Identity and Access Management) Roles and Policies to control access to different resources.
 If your consuming application is within the AWS environment, you will need to let us know to which IAM Role(s) or IAM User(s) we should grant access.
 We will then set up the corresponding IAM Policies on our end and assign a named role for consumers to authenticate with AWS MSK in their application code.

 If your consuming application is outside of the AWS environment, we will request an IAM User to be created on your behalf.
 You will then be able to access the requested topic(s) using those credentials.

-### Connect to the Event Bus in the Development Environment
+### Connect to the Event Bus in the development environment
 Once the authentication and authorization steps have been completed, you will receive the Kafka bootstrap server addresses and port numbers with which you can connect to the Event Bus MSK cluster.
 The following ports are open for consumers and producers that are authenticated with AWS IAM:
 - 9098 (for access from AWS)
 - 9198 (for access from outside of AWS).

-### Develop and Deploy Your Consumer Application
+### Develop and deploy Your consumer application
 Many programming languages and frameworks offer libraries designed to interact with Kafka.
 To ensure full compatibility with the Event Bus, your code needs to authenticate with the AWS MSK cluster using the assigned role provided during the onboarding process.
 Additionally, consumers should reference the Confluent Schema Registry and use the appropriate schema to deserialize messages in Avro.

 See for instance this Java code that consumes messages from a topic named “test”: